paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_22_large_graphs.rst

  .. code-block:: none

-    /home/paul/src/netgraph/netgraph/_main.py:395: UserWarning: The graph may be too large to visualize meaningfully.
+    /home/paul/src/netgraph/netgraph/_main.py:404: UserWarning: The graph may be too large to visualize meaningfully.
 There are only available 51 pixels per edge.
 This number is unlikely to be sufficient to render the edges without many overlaps, resulting in a 'hairball'.
 For comparison, each letter in this sentence is likely rendered using 200-400 pixels. warnings.warn(msg)
+    /home/paul/src/netgraph/examples/plot_22_large_graphs.py:93: UserWarning: FigureCanvasAgg is non-interactive, and thus cannot be shown plt.show()